Procedures for Applying to the MS in RA and QA

 - 85 for the Internet-based version (IBT).

 We prefer and encourage students to submit the TOEFL.
 The IELTS may be submitted, but we prefer the TOEFL.
 The minimum accceptable IELTS score is 7.0.
 (Only the academic test score is accepted.
 The general training score is not accepted.)

 It is imperative that applicants to the Regulatory Affairs and Quality Assurance graduate program be fluent in written and spoken English.
 The pharmaceutical industry uses a specialized regulatory language which contains acronyms and unique terminology.
 Courses in the RA and QA program stress dialogue, and students are often asked to make oral presentations and write papers about regulatory issues facing the industry.
 Regulatory and quality positions in the industry require strong written and oral language skills.

 Exceptions for submitting TOEFL are permitted only if: 1) the student has earned a degree in an English-speaking country; 2) the student has completed a degree from an accredited school in the United States.
 Individual courses, certificates, or portions of a degree program will not be considered.

 Temple will accept transcript evaluations from any organization listed on NACES.

 These course-by-course evaluations must be original, unopened documents that are sent directly to Temple University by the evaluating agency.
 We will not accept photocopies of evaluations or original documents that have been opened.
-Tthe agency must send the documents directly to Temple and a course-by-course evaluation must be done and state "Control Examination."
+The agency must send the documents directly to Temple and a course-by-course evaluation must be done and state "Control Examination."

-Once accepted into the MS in QA/RA program, international students are responsible for paying additional fees, including health insurance and an International Student Fee.
-For fees and rates, see: Office of International Student and Scholar Services (Click "Future Students," then Click, "Fees and Tuition.")
-There is also a one-time matriculation fee of $55.
+Once accepted into the MS in Regulatory Affairs and Quality Assurance program, international students are responsible for paying additional fees, as delineated by the Office of International Student and Scholar Services (Click "Future Students," then Click, "Fees and Tuition.")
+There is also a one-time matriculation fee.

 Special Notes on Applying to the MS: